jenkaplan/chattr/attempts to fix socket database issue.md

 - Idea: Follow instructions on https://devcenter.heroku.com/articles/node-websockets and run in the command line: `heroku features:enable http-session-affinity`
 - Result: I knew that if this worked, it would have only fixed the issue in Heroku.
 I ran that line and it didn't make it work, but it likely fixed a bug I would have encountered in the future.

+- Idea: Tried to add the socket to routes/messages.js.
+- Result: Everything I did created a lot of errors.

 - Idea: get the message to be added to the database within App.js
 - Result: This is the current error message I am getting:
 ```